 State Senator Skoufis Probe Targets Slumlords in Major Cities

-NEWBURGH—New York Senator James Skoufis (D-Hudson Valley), chairman of the New York State Senate Committee on Investigations and Government Operations, announced on March 8 at a press conference in the City of Newburgh an investigation into housing conditions and code enforcement outside of New York City.
+NEWBURGH—New York Senator James Skoufis (D-39), chairman of the New York State Senate Committee on Investigations and Government Operations, announced on March 8 at a press conference in the City of Newburgh the launch of an investigation into housing conditions and code enforcement outside of New York City.

 Senator Skoufis said, “Every New Yorker deserves the right to rest easy knowing their home is structurally sound and that every first responder can safely and efficiently serve their community.
 This investigation looks to advance those goals.
 Our committee will expose slumlords in the four communities we’re examining and, just as importantly, identify best practices, determine areas where enforcement can be improved as well as recommend legislative and regulatory changes to create a safer New York State for our residents.”